Once you have your mortgage up and running and your payments are set up, you'll find there may be a number of payment options open to you.

 - Please note that many products during the early repayment charge period have a limit on the amount that can be overpaid each year.
 Further details can be found in your mortgage illustrations and mortgage offer.

 - If you want to pay your mortgage off quicker you must contact us.
-Otherwise, at annual review (Residential mortgages only), your payments will be adjusted every year rather than reducing the term of your mortgage.
+Otherwise, at annual review, your payments will be adjusted every year rather than reducing the term of your mortgage.
+Please note that the annual review process does not apply to Buy to Let customers with accounts beginning 100134 or 10014.

 Underpayments and taking a payment holiday